limmmw/file-upload-web/README.md

-# file-upload-web
+# File-upload-web

-for uploading file, builded with docker container
+For uploading file on a local network, built by docker container

 1. Installation:
    ```bash